nodeshift/nodejs-reference-architecture/docs/development/protecting-code.md

 the number of bytes that must be transferred to a clients browser.
 It is widely used for front-end JavaScript.

-In the teams experience the use of existing `minification` tools are often enough to meet an organizations requirement for obsfucation.
+In the team's experience the use of existing minification tools are often enough to meet an organization's requirement for obfuscation.
 These tools are broadly used, and therefore add little risk of functional or performance issues being introduced.
 Our teams have had success using [Terser](https://www.npmjs.com/package/terser) and